bbbbbr/retro-homebrew-cheat-codes/README.md

 # Data License

-All data in this repo and submitted to it is Public Domain
+All data contained and submitted to this repo is Public Domain.
+Re-use of it elsewhere is allowed.

 https://bbbbbr.github.io/retro-homebrew-cheat-codes